aimeemikaelac/network_systems/hw3/README.md

 # ECEN 5023: Network Systems
-Programming assignment 1: Simple web server
+Programming assignment 3: Simple web proxy

 Submission by: Michael Coughlin

-Sept.
-20, 2015
+Nov.
+19, 2015

 ## Source code
 The source code for this assignment is contained in the following files:

-* webserver.cpp: The main logic of the webserver, including the main() function, configuration option parsing, network connections and connection handling.
+* webserver.cpp: The main logic of the proxy, including the main() function, network connections and connection handling.

 * webserver.h: The corresponding header file for this source file.